 We are a clinical stage company with limited operating history.
 We were formed and began operations in 2015.
 We have never been profitable and do not expect to be profitable in the foreseeable future.
-We have incurred net losses since inception, including net losses of approximately \$15.7 million and \$18.0 million for the three months ended March 31, 2020 and March 31, 2019, respectively.
-As of March 31, 2020, we had an accumulated deficit of approximately \$218.7 million.
+We have incurred net losses since inception, including net losses of approximately \$47.5 million and \$49.3 million for the nine months ended September 30, 2020 and September 30, 2019, respectively.
+As of September 30, 2020, we had an accumulated deficit of approximately \$250.6 million.
 Since our inception, we have devoted substantially all of our resources to developing our technology platform, establishing our viral vector manufacturing facilities and developing manufacturing processes, advancing the product candidates in our ophthalmology, salivary gland and neurodegenerative disease programs, building our intellectual property portfolio, organizing and staffing our company, developing our business plans, raising capital, and providing general and administrative support for these operations.
 We have not yet demonstrated an ability to successfully complete large-scale, pivotal clinical trials, obtain marketing approval, manufacture product at a commercial scale, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 Typically, it takes about six to ten years to develop a new drug from the time it enters Phase 1 clinical trials to when it is approved for treating patients, but in many cases it may take longer.
 Consequently, predictions about our future success or viability may not be as accurate as they could be if we had a longer operating history or a history of successfully developing and commercializing genetic medicine products.

 We expect to continue to incur significant expenses and additional operating losses for the foreseeable future as we seek to advance product candidates through preclinical and clinical development, expand our research, development and manufacturing activities, develop new product candidates, complete clinical trials, seek regulatory approval and, if we receive regulatory approval, commercialize our products.
-Furthermore, the costs of advancing product candidates into each succeeding clinical phase tend to increase substantially over time.
+Furthermore, the costs of advancing product candidates into each succeeding clinical phase tend to increase substantially over time, including the planned advancement of AAV-RPGR into the Phase 3 Lumeos clinical trial for the treatment of patients with XLRP, although we believe that these increases will be partially offset by the research funding in connection with the Collaboration Agreement.
 The total costs to advance any of our product candidates to marketing approval in even a single jurisdiction would be substantial.
 Because of the numerous risks and uncertainties associated with gene therapy product development, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to begin generating revenue from the commercialization of products or achieve or maintain profitability.
 Our expenses will also increase substantially as we operate as a public company and add clinical, scientific, operational, financial, compliance and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts.